QT-Zhu/RPBG/README.md

 ```

 ### Data Preparation
-First configure the path of your data in the script in `triangulation/prepare_inputs.sh`, as well as other settings if wanted, e.g., GPU indexes and distortion models, and execute it.
+First configure the path of your data & COLMAP installation in the script in `triangulation/prepare_inputs.sh`, as well as other settings if wanted, e.g., GPU indexes and distortion models, and execute it.
 ```
 sh triangulation/prepare_inputs.sh
 ```